aimagelab/speaksee/README.md

 ## Installation
 Speaksee is under development.

-To have a working installation, make sure you have Python 2.7 or 3.5+.
+To have a working installation, make sure you have Python 3.5+.
 You can then install speaksee from source with:

 ```
 git clone https://github.com/aimagelab/speaksee